-Master of Public Administration (MPA) student, Walden University
+Master of Public Administration (MPA) Candidate, Walden University

 I chose to pursue my MPA after years of having a career as a social worker.
 In this role, it was my responsibility to help individuals gain access to valuable public services such as mental health/substance treatment, crisis prevention, food, shelter, and emergency assistance.